dhart31/metagenomics/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ```

-Looking at the [taxonomic composition](http://ocean-microbiome.embl.de/companion.html) of the Tara oceans project, these lineage names look right.
+See the [taxonomic composition](http://ocean-microbiome.embl.de/companion.html) of the Tara oceans project for reference, which this mock community was drawn from.